acquitelol/elle/README.md

 Let's dissect the code:

-* The `fn` keyword declares the identifier as a function
+* The `fn` keyword declares the statement as a function declaration.
-* The word `main` defines the function as the entry point of our program.
+* The word `main` is the function's name and defines the function as the entry point of our program.
-* The function call `io::println` is a function which prints all of its arguments.
+* The function call `io::println` is a function which prints all of its arguments using their formatter.

 * Simple enough! ♡